-Stand up desks are also fantastic for alleviating lower back pain.
+Stand up desks are also fantastic for reducing lower back pain.

 If you’re doing sit-ups or the wrong stretches, you could be doing more harm than good.
 Here are two exercises to avoid:

-Sit-ups – You’ve no doubt heard that back trouble comes from a weakened core and that’s true, but sit-ups and their variations don’t necessarily help.
+Sit-ups – You’ve no doubt heard that back trouble comes from a weakened core (and that is true), but sit-ups and their variations don’t help.

 Hamstring stretching – When your hamstrings are tight, stretching, believe it or not, is not always the best approach.

-This is because it can destabilize your low back and make pain worse.
+This is because it can destabilize your lower back and make it worse.
 It is much better to find out why your hamstrings are tight and fix that problem.